 As you’ll see, these steps are always subject to the Human Resources policy of the business.
 But they are very important steps in your strategic HR plan, so take your time studying and analyzing your company to get to the best solution.

 The Human Resources policy of the company must be updated to meet the demands and challenges from the general strategic plan and the HR plan.
-The policy will also dictate the day to day guides of the HR department and will include:
+The policy will also dictate the day to day guides of the HR department and the direction that the company is going to.
+Below we listed the guides that we think are essential when making a 2022 HR strategy.

 If it is a task for someone inside the company you’ll have to establish a strategic onboarding process to ensure talent retention.

 Taking care of new hires is important, but it is also very important to make sure your senior employees feel that their work is valuable.
-In your HR strategy, you should assign part of the budget to training for the personal and professional development of your employees and help them achieve their own goals and career plans.
+In your HR strategy, you should assign part of the budget to train for the personal and professional development of your employees.
+You can determine the lagging skills by conducting performance reviews in your company.
+Then follow up by organizing workshops that focus on developing those missing skills.
+By doing so you will help your employees to achieve their own goals and career plans, increasing their satisfaction working for your company.

-Inside the HR policy, you should include a guide of best practices from the business, with its vision and mission, good conduct guides and conflict resolutions.
+Inside the HR policy, you should include a guide of best practices from the business, according to its vision, good conduct guides and conflict resolutions.

 A good HR strategy is fundamental to the final result and achievement of the company’s goals.
 But it is a hard and time-consuming job too if you don’t have the correct tools.